Reinforcement Learning for Efficient and Tuning-Free Link Adaptation: Numerical Results

-Cellular LA can benefit from CQI reports, which provide an explicit estimate of the wireless channel SINR.
-We consider the pedestrian channel with CQI reports sent to the transmitter once every $80$ ms. We assume that the CQI reports are available at the transmitter with a signaling delay of $4$ms. The CQI reporting intances are indicated with dashed gray lines in Fig.~\ref{fig:pedestrian_cqi}.
-We only consider small step size configuration for OLLA, since the CQI reports are expected to partially compensate knowledge of channel variations.
-UTS does not have a mechanism to incorporate CQI reports and is presented here only for reference.
-The performance results for OLLA, UTS, and LTSLA are illustrated in Fig.~\ref{fig:pedestrian_cqi} with solid cyan, dashed green, and solid red curves, respectively.
-OLLA is able to attain a good throughput performance by relying on CQI.
-Compared to Fig.~\ref{fig:freqsel_fading_pedestrian}, OLLA quickly ramps up the SINR estimate when the CQI reports are available, for example at $t=80, 240, 640$ ms. OLLA thus overcomes its performance gap compared to LTSLA with the additional channel knowledge provided by the CQI reports.
-In contrast, the impact of CQI reports on LTSLA is rather limited.
-For a few time intervals (for example, $t=480, 800$ ms, the LTSLA throughput is slightly helped by the availability of CQI reports.
+We consider the effect of CQI reports on the link adaptation performance for the pedestrian channel.
+We assume that the CQI reports are available at the transmitter every $80$ ms, with a CQI signaling delay of $4$ ms after the channel measurement.
+The CQI reporting instances are indicated with dashed gray lines in Fig.~\ref{fig:pedestrian_cqi}.
+Here, we choose a smaller step size $\Delta=0.1$ dB to OLLA.
+This is because with periodic CQI reports, OLLA can quickly adapt to larger channel variations.
+Further, smaller step size allows stable throughput performance.
+The UTS and MTS algorithms do not have a mechanism to incorporate CQI reports, and are illustrated in the figure for completeness.
+The performance results for OLLA, UTS, MTS, and LTS are illustrated in Fig.~\ref{fig:pedestrian_cqi} with blue, orange, green, and red curves respectively.
+We observe that OLLA achieves a good throughput performance by relying on CQI.
+Compared to Fig.~\ref{fig:freqsel_fading_pedestrian}, OLLA quickly ramps up the SINR estimate when the CQI reports are available, for example at $t=80, 240, 640$ ms. OLLA thus overcomes its performance gap compared to LTS with the additional channel knowledge provided by the CQI reports.
+In contrast, the impact of CQI reports on LTS is rather limited.
+For a few time intervals (for example, $t=480, 800$ ms, the LTS throughput is slightly helped by the availability of CQI reports.
 However, these gains are insignificant compared to the signaling overhead required to carry the CQI reports.
-LTSLA thus mitigates the need for CQI reports for this scenario and achieves near-optimal throughput based only on the HARQ feedback.
+LTS can thus mitigate the need for CQI reports for this scenario and achieve near-optimal throughput based only on the ACK/NACK feedback.